kennyalive/Language-Arena/README.md

 DigitalWhip is a performance benchmark of _statically typed programming languages that compile to native code_.

-DigitalWhip does not tell the truth but it provides a perspective.
-Objects appear different in size depending on your viewpoint.
+Like any other benchmark DigitalWhip does not tell the truth but it provides a perspective.

-Three guests were invited to the benchmark party: Mr. [C++](https://isocpp.org/), Mr. [D](https://dlang.org/) and Mr. [Go](https://golang.org/).
+Story: once upon a time three guests were invited to the benchmark party: Mr. [C++](https://isocpp.org/), Mr. [D](https://dlang.org/) and Mr. [Go](https://golang.org/).
 The others were not invited because the master had a small house and also some of them were ugly.
+The guests were tested.

 ![Benchmark image](https://cloud.githubusercontent.com/assets/4964024/12995717/4130ed9c-d132-11e5-9b4a-6ef4291bc7bf.jpg)